andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  number generation.
 Though the difference is only due to 4 out of the 10,000 simulations changing the estimate of b in the fifth signficant figure, and so not important in practice.
-Aha - it's to do with the issue I had last year  - see seedTest/ and decide what to do.
+** Aha - it's to do with the issue I had last year  - see seedTest/ and decide what to do.
 But not relevant in practice.
 Random numbers in saved fitting3rep.RData are shifted compared to re-running now.
+Seems to be opposite to what I'd said in seedTest/.

-GOING THROUGH EACH piece of code listed below, in turn, and rerunning using command line (not replacing figures or saving .RData) to check get same, or close enough, answer.
+** GOING THROUGH EACH piece of code listed below, in turn, and rerunning using command line (not replacing figures or saving .RData) to check get same, or close enough, answer. **Now creating separate git branch re-run, re-running and checking results with original: ssmRevBeforeRerun.pdf.

 **PROB DELETE: Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
-If you encounter problems then please contact me.
+If you encounter problems then please contact me. **Am re-running all code under 3.2.3.

 I have functionalised code where practical, though I did not go back everywhere and replace original non-function code with functions; further improvements